What is company culture?

 - Personal growth: by helping employees to grow as authentic people, more than just their job role, and to feel valued.

-- Holistic well-being: by doing more than simply making holistic well-being initiatives available, actively encouraging employees to use them, and make employees feel cared for.
+- Holistic well-being: by doing more than simply making holistic well-being initiatives available, actively encouraging employees to use them, and making employees feel cared for.

 - Shared purpose: by making employees feel invested by getting involved with the local community, and taking a stance on societal and cultural issues.